 Known by residents simply as “the Pointe”, PSC is an anglo enclave whose routes are heavily Irish, hard-working and a bit rough around the railroad edges.
 The anthem has always been “We don’t care about the rest of Canada, because we’re from Pointe-Saint-Charles!”.

 I stumbled across the old Fire Station no. 21 on a bike ride out to the islands.
 Located under the soon-to-be-levelled Bonaventure Expressway just south of the Peel Basin, the building has housed a not-for-profit space for the education and promotion of the glass arts since 1986.
-A few years later they teamed up with Cégep du Vieux-Montréal to offer the first 3-year program for fine glass arts in Québec.
+A few years later Espace Verre teamed up with Cégep du Vieux-Montréal to offer the first 3-year program for fine glass arts in Québec.
 They offer workshops, guided tours and intensive weekend courses open to the general public and awe-inspiring collections by local artists in their gallery space, vernissages and all.
-1200 Mill Street

 Verdun has gone through a transformation as a hub for young families, complete with great dining options, green alleyways, street parties and an “urban beach” worth visiting.

 Verdun was a dry part of town since 1875 with a no bar rule in effect before giving it a much-needed liquid go in 2013.
-The first bar to open in over a century, a brewpub, (beer geeks rejoice) with its original location just south of the McGill Ghetto, is the underrated but stellar brewery Benelux.
-The Sherbrooke location, which is celebrating its 11th year in operation in a locale that housed an old bank (vault door and space still in operation) just so happened to open their southwest sister location in no other than a beautiful high-ceilinged space that housed a Bank of Montréal.
+The first bar to open in over a century (beer geeks rejoice), with its original location just south of the McGill Ghetto, is the underrated but stellar BENELUX brewpub.
+The Sherbrooke Street location, housed in an old bank (you can still see the vault door and space) just so happened to open their southwest sister location in no other than a beautiful high-ceiling space that used to be the Bank of Montréal.
 The patio is ideal for monthly méchouis (pig roasts) with a pint of the Cuda, an american IPA with a Christmas tree flavour and punch of west coast hops.
-4026 Wellington Street

 Historically the “city below the hill”, a manufacturer of light and heavy industrial goods, feeding off the polluted waters of the canal, Saint-Henri has ironically become the playground for the city above the hill in the last decade.

-When I (sadly) asked what he’d be up to next on his last week as chef at Restaurant Manitoba, Michael Dalla Libera leaned in, almost too close to my glass of wine, and whispered, “ice cream”.
-Since last year, Crèmerie Dalla Rose has been cooling off Montréal’s muggy summers with some of the best scoops and ice cream sandwiches on the island that you can even bring your vegan friend to.
+When I asked what he’d be up to next on his last week as chef at Restaurant Manitoba, Michael Dalla Libera leaned in, almost too close to my glass of wine, and whispered, “ice cream”.
+Since then, Crèmerie Dalla Rose has been cooling off Montréal’s muggy summers with some of the best scoops and ice cream sandwiches on the island that you can even bring your vegan friend to.
 Insanely tasty sesame flavour and matcha are likely to be on a menu of a frozen treat spot that doubles as a pop-up ramen counter in the winter.
 Yes, I’m serious, ramen.
-4609 Rue Notre-Dame Ouest

 In a large and imposing old textile building over a century old and designed by the same architect who gave us the breadbox-shaped Atwater Market, you’ll find Léché Desserts.
-The open-kitchen pastry shop and café sits next to a parking lot where Grumman 78 has their brick and mortar on an otherwise dull stretch of De Courcelle Road just north of the tracks.
+The open-kitchen pastry shop and café sits next to a parking lot on an otherwise dull stretch of De Courcelle Street, just north of the tracks.
 Founded by a lady who has her fair share of experience in both Montréal and international dining halls, there is no better spot for doughnuts in Montréal.
-I don’t like doughnuts, but I love Léché.
+I don’t usually like doughnuts, but I love Léché's.
 Unconventional recipes and flavours dot the menu at this everything-made-in-house sweet spot.
 My go-to is the lime and coconut concoction, which just so happens to be vegan.
-640 Courcelle Street